joomla-framework/di/docs/overview.md

 To reproduce the test results, run `phpunit --testdox` -->
 The Joomla!
-Dependency Injection package provides a simple `container-interop` (upcoming `PSR-11`) compatible Inversion of Control (IoC) Container for your application.
+Dependency Injection package provides a simple `PSR-11` compatible Inversion of Control (IoC) Container for your application.

 The Joomla!
 Dependency Injection Container supports